Spritam FDA Approval History

 - Spritam utilizes the proprietary ZipDose® Technology platform that uses three-dimensional printing (3DP) to produce a porous formulation that rapidly disintegrates with a sip of liquid.
 ZipDose Technology enables the delivery of a high drug load, up to 1000 mg in a single dose.

-- Spritam is associated with the following warnings and precautions: behavioral abnormalities, suicidal behavior and ideation, somnolence and fatigue, serious dermatological reactions, coordination difficulties, and withdrawal seizures if treatment is stopped suddenly.
+- Warnings and precautions associated with Spritam include behavioral abnormalities, suicidal behavior and ideation, somnolence and fatigue, serious dermatological reactions, and withdrawal seizures if treatment is stopped suddenly.

-- Common adverse reactions in adults and children include somnolence, asthenia, infection, and dizziness.
-Additional common adverse reactions in children include fatigue, aggression, nasal congestion, decreased appetite, and irritability.
+- in pediatric patients include fatigue, aggression, nasal congestion, decreased appetite, and irritability.

 Development timeline for Spritam